Jeedella/Plantenna_2_Gateway/README.md

 sudo pip install bluepy
 ```
 When not installed, you will be asked to install it.
 Otherwise, you will get a message that it is already installed or it is already the newest version.
 Then you are already good to go.
-For more information or if any problems occur, please refer to Ian Harvey's bluepy github at: https://github.com/IanHarvey/bluepy
+For more information or if any problems occur, please refer to Ian Harvey's bluepy repo at: https://github.com/IanHarvey/bluepy

 ## How to start bluez meshctl
 When bluez is installed correctly, meshctl can be found in the folder bluez-5.50/mesh.
 Please replace "5.50" by your version of bluez.